stencila/cli/README.md

 The base images images have Stencila packages for [Node.js](https://github.com/stencila/node), [Python](https://github.com/stencila/python) and [R](https://github.com/stencila/r) as well as a large number of system libraries and packages for scientific computing.
 They aim to provide a computing environment that meets the needs of 95% of Stencila documents.
 We intend to build and publish daily versions of these base images.
 The [`images`](images) folder contains Dockerfiles that define how each image is built.

-Currently there is only one *stream* of base images: `alpha`.
+Currently there are two base images:

+- `alpha`: a comprehensive image for data analysis in Python, R and/or Node.js
+- `iota`: a minimal image for Sibyl development and testing

 In the future, we may add more base images focussing on specific use cases (e.g. genomics)

 #### Bundle containers